 Janese S., blog reader

-If you prefer more classic flavors of cupcakes, try my delicious moist Gluten Free Chocolate Cupcakes or my Gluten Free Vanilla Cupcakes recipes.
+If you prefer more classic flavors of cupcakes, try my delicious, moist Gluten Free Chocolate Cupcakes or my Gluten Free Vanilla Cupcakes recipes.

 Ingredient Notes:

-- Xanthan gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add one teaspoon.
+- Xanthan Gum – If your gluten free flour blend doesnโt contain xanthan gum or guar gum, please add one teaspoon.
+See the Substitutions section below for a gum-free option.

-- Non-dairy milk - I used almond milk, but other dairy-free kinds of milk will work, but I do not recommend canned coconut milk.
+- Non-Dairy Milk – I used almond milk, but other dairy-free kinds of milk will work.
+But I do not recommend canned coconut milk.

-Step 1: Add your dry ingredients to a bowl.
-Whisk to blend.
+Step 1: Add your dry ingredients to a large

 Step 3: Pour the wet ingredients into the dry ingredients.